-From the charming garden city of Whanganui we drive with our bus to the start of our next bike stage south of Mount Taranak.
+From the charming garden city of Whanganui we drive with our bus to the start of our next bike stage south of Mount Taranaki.
 From the small town of Hawera, we continue on the so-called Surf Highway along the coast to Opunake, a popular resort with one of the best surfing beaches in the Taranaki area.
-From here we take our bus to Stratford, where we spend the night today.
+From here we take our bus to Stratford, where we spend the night.

 Day Twelve - Forgotten World

 Today we have a 66 km long bike stage along the Forgotten World Highway.
 In the ghost town of Whangamomona, among other things, the stylish Whangamomona Hotel testifies to the eventful history of the city, which became known as the refuge of rebellion.
 Our bus brings us from this mystical area back to reality after Taumaranui.

 Day Thirteen - Bubbling geysers and spectacular Maori Culture

 Today we explore New Zealand's longest river, the Waikato River.
 Our bus will take us first to Mangakino, a small settlement on a sea-shaped bay of the Waikato River.
 Here we start our stage and cycle 36 km through a fantastic valley to Atiamuri.
 From Atiamuri, take a bus to Waikite Valley to the famous thermal springs.
 Here begins our 18 km long stage to the so-called origin of the earth.
 The geothermal areas that we cycle through are extremely diverse, producing a variety of rare life forms.
 Finally the escort bus picks us up and takes us to our destination of today: Rotorua.
 With its bubbling geysers and bubbling mud holes, the city is one of the most exciting thermal areas in the world.

 Day Fourteen - The Shire